JonVT/SCON/PROJECT_SUMMARY.md

-# StationeersRCON - Project Summary
+# SCON - Project Summary

 ## What This Mod Does

-StationeersRCON is a BepInEx mod for Stationeers that exposes an HTTP REST API, allowing you to send console commands to the game from external applications.
+SCON is a BepInEx mod for Stationeers that exposes an HTTP REST API, allowing you to send console commands to the game from external applications.
 This enables automation, remote control, and integration with other tools.

 ## Key Features